camunda-community-hub/camunda-8-connector-calendaradvance/README.md

 **Example:** Starting Thursday, January 15, 2026, advance by 3 business days in the USA.

 With a Monday–Friday business calendar:
-* Friday January 16 counts as day 1
+* Friday, January 16 counts as day 1
 * Saturday and Sunday are skipped
-* Monday January 19 is a holiday (Martin Luther King Jr. Day)
+* Monday, January 19 is a holiday (Martin Luther King Jr. Day)
-* Tuesday January 20 counts as day 2
+* Tuesday, January 20 counts as day 2
-* Wednesday January 21 counts as day 3
+* Wednesday, January 21 counts as day 3

 **Result: Wednesday, January 21**

-Moving backward from Wednesday January 21 by 3 business days returns to Thursday, January 15, 2026.
+Moving backward from Wednesday, January 21 by 3 business days returns to Thursday, January 15, 2026.

 ---
 # Months and years

+Parameter `CalendarAdvance function` equals `Advance days`.

+## Business day

+In business day mode, the business calendar and holidays (optional) drive the progression.
+The duration must be expressed as an explicit number of days — durations in months or years are rejected, since "two months" cannot be converted to a deterministic number of business days.

+## Calendar day

-Advancing by months cannot be accurately converted into a fixed number of days.
-For example, moving one month forward from January 5 lands on February 5 (31 days), while one month from February 5 lands on March 5 (28 or 29 days).
+In calendar day mode, the connector advances by a fixed number of calendar days.
+For example, `P10D` from January 7 lands on January 17.
+Durations in months or years (e.g. `P1M`, `P1Y`) are supported.

-When a delay is expressed in months or years (e.g. `P1M`, `P2M13D`, `P1Y`), the connector automatically switches to a month-based calculation.

----
+To ensure the result falls on an open day, use the `targetProgression` parameter.
+When set to `after` or `before`, the business calendar and holidays (optional) are used to find the next available open day in the specified direction.

 # Hours

+Parameter `CalendarAdvance function` equals `Advance hours`.

 The hours mode works the same way as days, except the delay is expressed in minutes using ISO 8601 duration format: `P(n)Y(n)M(n)DT(n)H(n)M(n)S`.

-For example, to advance by 1 day, 14 hours and 15 minutes, use `P1DT14H15M`.
+For example, to advance by 1 day, 14 hours and 15 minutes, use `Duration` equals `P1DT14H15M`.

 The start date must include a time component, for example:
 ```json